 Driving distance: 50 miles (80 km)

-- Buckland Abbey: See the former home of Sir Francis Drake
+- Buckland Abbey: Tour the 700-year-old home of Sir Francis Drake.

 Driving time: 2 hours

 Driving distance: 91 miles (146 km)